jschec/ClassicCarSearch/rest_api/README.md

 To run the population script, you can execute the command `npm run dev:populate`.
 Please note that the environmental variables listed in the 'Required Run Time Environmental Variables' section of this documentation must be made available.

+### Running The Tests

+To run the tests for the application, you can execute the command `npm run test`.

 ### Code Organization
 ```
 src                 # The source code implementations for the Express RESTful API